openstack-archive/kloudbuster/README.rst

 * Manual cleanup script

+* Web Server mode with Web UI to drive scale test from your browser

-* Server mode and REST interface:
+* Web Server mode with REST interface:

    * Allows KloudBuster to be driven by other programs
    * Swagger 2.0 YAML description of the REST interface